How to Clean Your Business Before Reopening

 But it doesn’t have to be.
 For starters, if the space has been empty for 7 days, routine cleaning is all you need to re-open.

 Why?
-Because studies show the coronavirus that causes COVID-19 doesn’t survive more than 5 – 7 days on surfaces.
+Because studies show the causes doesn’t survive more than 5 – 7 days on surfaces.
 (Keep in mind that buildings that have been closed for extended periods might need other measures to ensure safety, though, like your water system.)

 Same is true for outdoor spaces.
 Just maintain your usual cleaning and hygiene practices.
 Additional disinfection techniques aren’t necessary, according to the CDC, and could use much-needed supplies unnecessarily.